-We have data centres across the world including the UK, Ireland, Germany, USA, Australia and Singapore.
-We are happy for an organisation to choose where they would like their data to be stored.
+Oak is hosted on data centres around the world in the UK, Ireland, Germany, USA, Australia and Singapore.
+You get to choose where you want your data to be stored.

-An Azure data centre is physically protected (security guards, biometrics, restricted access) but Oak also network restricted through firewalls with only HTTPS traffic publicly allowed.
-Azure also offers intrusion and DDoS protection, and they will take proactive measures to protect Oak should an external attack be detected.
+An Azure data centre is heavily protected, with Oak’s network restricted through firewalls only allowing in HTTPS access.
+Azure security offers intrusion and DDoS protection, and they take proactive measures to protect Oak should an external attack be detected.

 All Azure data centres are serviced by multiple high speed and low latency internet connections will full redundancy and failover capability.